eventbrite/javascript/react/README.md

 ### Semantic event handler names

-If you are defining an event handler prop that is wrapping a DOM event, you should name your prop semantically without tying it to the underlying DOM event that triggered it.
+When you define an event handler prop that is wrapping a DOM event, name your prop semantically without tying it to the underlying DOM event that triggers it.

-For example, let's say you have a pagination component (`Pagination`) that contains a bunch child `Button` components for each page (1, 2, 3, etc).
-When clicking a `Button`, in the `_handleClick` handler within the `Pagination`, it updates the components [state](#state) to reflect the current page.
+For example, say you have a pagination component (`Pagination`) that contains several child `Button` components for each page (1, 2, 3, etc.).
+When a `Button` is clicked, in the `_handleClick` handler within the `Pagination`, the component’s [state](#state) is updated to reflect the current page.

-The component wants to also notify the parent component in `_handleClick` that the page has changed.
-That prop should be called something semantic like `onPageChange` instead of `onPageClick`.
-This way if the DOM interaction that triggers the page changes (such as a hover), the event handler name doesn't have to change as well.
+The component also wants to notify the parent component in `_handleClick` that the page has changed.
+Name that prop something semantic, like `onPageChange`, instead of `onPageClick`.
+This way, if the DOM interaction that triggers the page changes (such as a hover), the event handler name doesn't have to change as well.

 ```js
 // good (uses semantic onPageChange event handler name)